sirchuck/site_works/README.md

     $this->debug_server - The IP of the server running your debug_server app.
     $this->debug_server_port - the default port I use is 9200, whatever you set make sure you port forward.
     $this->cPaths - tell the system some basics about your server and asset server paths.
+        - Be sure and change /site_works/ to your project name when reading URL's in this ReadMe file.

 # The site_works output array
     You can type echo like usual to output data, but you need more.
 You need some control over your output right?